Seasonal Planning for South Africa Travel

 The extreme north of KwaZulu-Natal is a malarial zone, and is considered high-risk in wet season.
 Consult your physician for appropriate medications.

 Best time to visit: The region is best visited during the cooler dry season (June–August), when rains are minimal and game is massed around permanent water sources.
-Autumn (April-May) and Spring (September-October) are also good times to visit.
+Autumn (April-May) and Spring (September-November) are also good times to visit.

 Where to go for a safari: The coastal northern extreme of KwaZulu-Natal boasts an extensive selection of reserves, many with the Big Five.
 The largest and most diverse is iSimangaliso Wetland Park (plus the adjoining Phinda Private Game Reserve) on the Elephant Coast.
 A medley of habitats hosts more than 500 bird species, plus black and white rhino, buffalo, elephant, giraffe, Nile crocodile, and South Africa’s largest hippo population.
 Nearby Hluhluwe iMfolozi Park—the oldest game park in South Africa—also boasts the Big Five and is renowned for its white rhino conservation.